Tzienom/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "mkdir -m 751 ./my_dir" creates a directory "my_dir" with the 751 permissions.
 "chgrp school hello" will make "school" the new group owner of the hello file.

+"sudo chown vicent:staff ./*" changes the file owner to vincent and group owners to staff.